There are a few nouns in Spanish that, despite being feminine, are sometimes preceded by the masculine articles el or un.

-Which nouns have this?
+Which nouns have this property?

-This phenomenon happens to every feminine noun that has the following characteristics (both of them):
+We are talking about every feminine noun that has the following characteristics (both of them):

 - The feminine noun begins with «a» or «ha»